-Christianity is not about church attendance, although that should be a part of every Christian’s walk.
+Christianity is not about church attendance, though it should be a part of every Christian’s walk.
 Nor were the New Testament letters written in the context of Sunday morning worship services.
 Ninety percent of what is written there is for everyday living.

-There are preachers who think everyone should be at church on Sunday morning so that attendees can hang on every word that comes out of their mouths.
-More importantly, an absent body means less money in the offering plate.
+There are arrogant preachers who think everyone should be at church on Sunday morning so that the flock can hang on every spoken word.
+More importantly, a packed sanctuary usually insures a fat offering collection.